shaunsmith/functionslab-disney/4-Java-Functions.md

 The generated `func.yaml` file contains metadata about your function and declares a number of properties including:

-* schema_version--identifies the version of the schema for this function file.
+* schema_version--identifies the version of the schema for this function file
-* version--the version of the function.
+* version--the version of the function
-* runtime--the language used for this function.
+* runtime--the language used for this function
-* build_image--the image used to build your function's image.
+* build_image--the image used to build your function's image
-* run_image--the image your function runs in.
+* run_image--the image your function runs in
-* cmd--the `cmd` property is set to the fully qualified name of the Java class and method that should be invoked when your `javafn` function is called.
+* cmd--the `cmd` property is set to the fully qualified name of the Java class and method that should be invoked when your `javafn` function is called

 The Java function init also generates a Maven `pom.xml` file to build and test your function.
 The pom includes the Fn Java FDK runtime and the test libraries